jesperlandmer/jesperlandmer.github.io/_posts/2016-11-17-open-graph-protocol.md

 ---

 Nowadays, information and marketing thrives on social media.
-For just a small amount of money, you could reach thousands with whatever you want to market.
-Perhaps you want to market your website?
+For just a small amount of money, you could reach thousands with whatever you want to market. <!--more-->Perhaps you want to market your website?
 But first, make sure you have your open graph ready.

 ### What is Open Graph?
 The Open Graph Protocol is a way of making any web page a much more attractive object in social graphs.
 For instance, it can